 - 3.3.1 Criminal exploitation of children is a form of harm that is a typical feature of county lines activity.
 Drug networks or gangs exploit children and young people to carry drugs and money from urban areas to suburban and rural areas.
 Exploitation can occur even if activity appears to be consensual. - 3.3.2 All staff will consider whether children are at risk of abuse or exploitation in situations outside their families.
+These are referred to as Extra-Familial Harms/Contextual Safeguarding and/or Risks Outside the Home.
 The academy will address indicators of child criminal exploitation with staff through training.
-Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise. - 3.3.3 The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Exploitation (CSE / Criminal/Gangs) Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation. - 3.3.4 The academy recognises that young people who go missing can be at increased risk of child criminal exploitation, modern slavery and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions (see 3.4).
+Staff will follow the procedures outlined in this policy if concerns of criminal exploitation arise. - 3.3.3 The Designated Safeguarding Lead will complete Safeguarding Children Partnership Board's Exploitation (CSE / Criminal/Gangs) Risk Assessment and Management Tool and refer to Social Care if there is a concern that a young person may be at risk of criminal exploitation. - 3.3.4 The academy recognises that young people who go missing can be at increased risk of child criminal exploitation, modern slavery and/or trafficking and has procedures in place to ensure appropriate response to children and young people who go missing, particularly on repeat occasions.

-3.4 Children Frequently Missing Education
+3.4 Children Frequently Absent from Education

-- 3.4.1 The academy recognises that children going missing, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, modern slavery, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage. - 3.4.2 The academy monitors attendance of individual pupils closely, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence. - 3.4.3 The academy endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child missing education is identified as a welfare and/or safeguarding concern. - 3.4.4 When a child is missing from education, the academy follows the procedure as set out in Cambridgeshire's / Lincolnshire's / Northamptonshire's / Bedfordshire's Children Missing Education guidance.
-The academy will inform the Education Welfare Officer and Social Care if a missing child is subject to a Child Protection Plan or there have been ongoing concerns.
+- 3.4.1 The academy recognises that children who have unexplainable and/or persistent absences from education, particularly repeatedly, can act as a warning sign of a range of safeguarding possibilities including abuse, neglect, child sexual exploitation and child criminal exploitation, modern slavery, mental health problems, risk of substance abuse, risk of travelling to conflict zones, and risk of FGM or forced marriage. - 3.4.2 The academy monitors and follows up on the attendance of individual pupils closely, as outlined in the Attendance Policy, and analyses patterns of absence to aid early identification of concerning patterns of absence. - 3.4.3 The academy endeavours to hold more than one emergency contact for each pupil to provide additional options to make contact with a responsible adult when a child who is absent from education is identified as a welfare and/or safeguarding concern. - 3.4.4 When a child is absent from education, the academy follows the procedure as set out in Cambridgeshire's / Lincolnshire's / Northamptonshire's / Bedfordshire's Children Missing Education guidance.
+The academy will inform the Education Welfare Officer and Social Care if a child who is absent from education is subject to a Child Protection Plan or there have been ongoing concerns.

-3.5 Substance Misuse of Drugs or Alcohol
+3.5 Children Misusing of Drugs or Alcohol

-3.5.1 The discovery that a young person is misusing legal or illegal substances or reported evidence of their substance misuse is not necessarily sufficient in itself to initiate child protection proceedings but the academy will consider such action in the following situations:
+The discovery that a young person is misusing legal or illegal substances or reported evidence of their substance 3.5.1 misuse is not necessarily sufficient in itself to initiate child protection proceedings but the academy will consider such action in the following situations: